A 91 and a 76 on Two Sides of Round Rock

 You might lean toward Claude Berkman if:

-- Affordability is your top priority and you want to be in Round Rock ISD at the lowest price point
+- Affordability is your top priority and you want to be in Round Rock ISD at a lower price point

 - You value a diverse, community driven school environment